snowplow/documentation/docs/understanding-tracking-design/create-tracking-plan-with-tracking-scenarios/managing-tracking-scenarios-console/index.md

 ![](images/ts-4.png)

 Until published, the scenario status is set to "Draft" to represent that it is a work in progress.
 During this time, you may wish to share it with others in the business to get feedback or approval.
-To do this, select the link to the tracking scenario and click the "Share" button located at the top right of the page.
+To do this, select the link to the tracking scenario and click the **'Share scenario'** button located at the top right of the page.
 Please note that others will need access to the Snowplow Console Data Structures section to view the scenario.

 * * *